 Generally speaking, the more wolf in the mix, the more feral this dog will act.
 This wildness will also depend on the number of generations that your wolf dog is away from its first breeding.
 In addition, wolves are pack animals with a natural instinct to guard their food and mark their territory—useful traits in the wild, but highly undesirable in the home.

 Wolves are not domesticated, so deliberate socialization and training of wolf breeds are needed to assure their integration into the civilized world.
 Wolf dogs with higher percentages of wolf genetics tend to be destructive, especially when confined to the house, stemming from their natural tendency to dig.
 They're also escape artists, making them suitable only for those who have adequate time to spend with them.
-If you work 9 to 5, this may not be the right pet for you.
+If you work 9 to 5, this may not be the right pet.

-- One half to a full acre of enclosed space in which to roam; the site suggests that wolf dogs do best in pairs or groups, and two wolf dogs would require at least an acre of enclosed space
+- One half to a full acre of enclosed space in which to roam; wolf dogs do best in pairs or groups, and two wolf dogs would require at least an acre of enclosed space.

 - A heavy chain link fence surrounding the enclosure that is at least 8 feet high; fences should be angled inward to make it even harder for the animal to escape.

 - Buried concrete barriers with reinforced mesh placed along the base of the fence to prevent the wolf dogs from digging their way out

 - Double gates at least 6 feet tall with lockable gates

 - Appropriate ground drainage so that wolf dogs can find dry areas in wet weather

 - A dog house with enough space for the wolf dog to comfortably shelter from bad weather (ideally with a shelf so the animal can sit up high)